Steps to Earning Substance Abuse Counselor Certification in Arkansas

 Think of certification as your path to becoming licensed:

-The Addiction and Drug Counselor (ADC) credential serves as an entry point to earning the Licensed Associate Alcoholism and Drug Abuse Counselor (LAADAC) license in Arkansas.
-Here in this guide we’ll be describing how to earn both your ADC certification and your LAADAC license.
+The Alcohol and Drug Counselor (ADC) credential serves as an entry point to earning the Licensed Associate Alcoholism and Drug Abuse Counselor (LAADAC) license in Arkansas.
+This guide outlines the steps to earn both your ADC certification and your LAADAC license.

 Here are the steps you’ll take to become a substance abuse counselor in Arkansas: